Students learn augmented reality coding concepts such as motion sensing, color calibration and gesture detection to build interactive experiences.

 - This short video introduces the Window Wiper puzzle module.

-- How to play: Once campers finish calibrating and programming their squeegee, tell them to control the squeegee with their bright colored object and move it around the screen to clean the entire window.
+- How to play: Once students finish calibrating and programming their squeegee, tell them to control the squeegee with their bright colored object and move it around the screen to clean the entire window.

 - This short video introduces the Doodle Tool DIY (do it yourself) activity.